luxfi/LPs/LPs/lp-7013-t-chain-decentralised-mpc-custody-and-swap-signature-layer.md

 ### 8.1  Quantum Security Considerations

-M-Chain implements a phased approach to quantum resistance:
+T-Chain implements a phased approach to quantum resistance:

 **Phase 0 (Classical Only)**
 - Current state using CGG21 threshold ECDSA